 Below is a list of our pastoral team who are here to serve you.

-Kimberley & Mark have both been pastoring for 15+ years and they complement each other with their gifting.
-Pastor Kimberly has a heartbeat for worship and leading people to experience God’s presence through music.
+Kimberly loves leading others in worship.
 She has a compassionate heart and serves, whether on the stage in worship & speaking or in the background working with kids.
-Pastor Kimberley is here to serve you while serving Jesus.
+Kimberley is here to serve you while serving Jesus.

 Community Dinner Director